In brief

 Common situations include:

-• you were married abroad or have foreign prenuptial agreements;
+- you were married abroad or have a prenuptial agreement under foreign law;

 Which court has jurisdiction in an international family law case?